How To Write An A-Grade Literature Review:

 Alright – with a good base of literature firmly under your belt, it’s time to move onto the next step.

-Step 2 – Log, catalogue and synthesise the literature
+Step 2 – Log, catalogue and synthesise

 Once you’ve built a little treasure trove of articles, it’s time to get reading and start digesting the information – what does it all mean?